Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Comb Before Bathing

 If you’re going to bathe your Labrador during a grooming session, you’ll want to comb out their coat after you do your inspection.
 Combing right before bathing with a wide-toothed metal comb will remove dirt and debris, loose hair, and mats and tangles (because you don’t want to wash !).
-Your dog might like the combing less than the brushing, but it’ll definitely help.
+Your dog might like the combing less than the brushing, but it will definitely help.

 5. Bathtime